info201b-au2022/Self-Driving-Cars-Analysis/docs/p01-proposal.md

 <hr>

 **The Dataset**:
 - The dataset comes with columns that can help us solve our research questions.
 For example, each row represents a self-report of a crash, with each column listing all possible information about the crash as given by the reporter (and some automatically generated).
 The datasets are split into ADS and ADAS, so it is easy to compare them both since they are separate with the same columns.
+One other dataset is included which is for reports that didn't list if the car had ADS or ADAS capabilities (but did have one of them).
+For more information about each feature, the NHTSA defined all 122 columns in this document found [here](https://static.nhtsa.gov/odi/ffdd/sgo-2021-01/SGO-2021-01_Data_Element_Definitions.pdf)

 | Dataset Filename | Number of Rows | Number of Columns |
 | --- | --- | --- |